 There’s tons of places to stay in Oregon however clean, affordable, stylish motels are surprisingly hard to find, especially in popular tourist spots like the Oregon coast.
 When Motel 6 asked us to try out some of their newly renovated properties we were keen to give them a try.
 The renovated properties have flat screen TVs and stylish bathrooms, plus wood style floors (which I love, as wood seems so much cleaner and fresher than carpet).

-You can see a map of the renovated properties here.
 Scroll down to see pics and our take on our favorite Motel 6 in Lincoln City, Oregon.

 Where to Eat